Trump, GOP plan to rescind budget spending has precedent but rocky path in Congress

 It is sometimes said there are three types of members of Congress: Democrats, Republicans and appropriators.

-Members of the Appropriations committee are a special breed, tailoring spending to individual projects and federal departments.
+Members of the appropriations committee are a special breed, tailoring spending to individual projects and federal departments.
 It could be problematic to find appropriators willing to mince the very omnibus bill they just crafted.

-And even if appropriators were willing to excavate the omnibus bill for cuts, it begs the question why everyone favored all that spending a few weeks ago and now wants to slash it.
+And even if appropriators were willing to excavate the omnibus bill for cuts, it begs the question of why everyone favored all that spending a few weeks ago and now wants to slash it.

 The appointment books of chiropractors in Washington will be full due to all of the cases of whiplash.